dgroomes/insomnia-playground/README.md

-# nedb-playground
+# insomnia-playground

-Learning and exploring the lightweight (kind of like SQLite) JavaScript database *NeDB* (<https://github.com/louischatriot/nedb>).
+Learning and exploring the Insomnia REST Client <https://github.com/Kong/insomnia>.

+## Description

+The [Insomnia REST Client](https://github.com/Kong/insomnia), usually referred to as just *Insomnia*, is an overwhelmingly popular developer tool.
+And rightly so, because it's feature-ful, fluid, and Open Source.
+This project is my way of exploring some of the features of Insomnia, like exporting collections and making a plugin.

-### Instructions
+## Instructions

 To use this script, install the dependencies with `npm install`.
 Then execute the script with `node insomnia.js`.

 ### Background

 I want to use NeDB to extract [Insomnia REST Client](https://github.com/Kong/insomnia) request data.
 In other words, I want to implement a *Commandline export* feature similar to what is requested in the GitHub issue [[Feature Request] Command line API (import/export, send request) #479](https://github.com/Kong/insomnia/issues/479) in the Insomnia GitHub project.